muut/riotjs-admin/doc/modular.md

 admin({ page: location.hash.slice(2), root: $("body") })
 ```

 This will start the application with the configuration given on the argument and all the modules are called.
+This is typically called after the DOM has been loaded on the bottom of the page or inside jQuery's `document.ready`.
+The given argument typically contains the initial path of the application as well as the root element.

 You can access the API after the initialization as follows:

 ``` javascript
 var api = admin(); // get access